NDecision/Banzai/README.md

   * Faulted - The node faulted (threw an exception)

 ##Registering Nodes
 Registering nodes with an IOC container is easy.
-Currently, we provide Autofac helpers in the [Banzai.Autofac library](https://www.nuget.org/packages/Banzai.Autofac/).
+Currently, we provide Autofac helpers in the [Banzai.Autofac library](https://www.nuget.org/packages/Banzai.Autofac/) and Ninject helpers in the [Banzai.Ninject library](https://www.nuget.org/packages/Banzai.Ninject/).
 These extensions scan the indicated assembly for any custom nodes you have created and register them as themselves and their implemented interfaces.
 Nodes are registered as Transient/PerDependency.

-Scan the current assembly
+Scan the current assembly (Example in Autofac)

     var containerBuilder = new ContainerBuilder();
     containerBuilder.RegisterBanzaiNodes(GetType().Assembly);